bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### HUGE Shortcut: Tab Completion

 Navigate to the home directory.

-Typing out directory names can waste a lot of time.
+Computer Scientists are *really lazy*, and all of this typing of directory names starts to feel like work.
+Luckily, the Computer Scientists who built the UNIX system anticipated our pain.
 When you start typing out the name of a file or directory, then hit the tab key, the UNIX shell will try to fill in the rest of the directory name.
 For example, enter:

 ```
 cd